 San Tan Charter School does not discriminate on the basis of race, color, national origin, sex, age or disability.
 If you believe you or your child has been unlawfully excluded from participation in, denied the benefits of, or otherwise subjected to discrimination in any School program or activity (or any program or activity receiving the School's financial assistance), you may file a complaint with the School so that it may be properly investigated and resolved.
-Further information regarding Title VI, Title VII, Title IX, Section 504, ADA, and the School's complaint procedures may be obtained from our Assistant Principal of Student Services, at our corporate office, 3959 E. Elliot Rd.
+Further information regarding Title VI, Title VII, Title IX, Section 504, ADA, and the School's complaint procedures may be obtained from Assistant Principal of Student Services, 3959 E. Elliot Rd.
 Gilbert, AZ 85234 (480) 222-0811.

-The Six Pillars of Character

-(Definitions for Young People)

-1. TRUSTWORTHINESS

-- \Be honest.

-- \Don't deceive, cheat, or steal

-- \Be reliable do what you say you'll do

-- \Have the courage to do the right thing

-- \Be loyal stand by your family, friends, and country

-2. FAIRNESS

-- \Play by the rules.

-- \Take turns and share.

-- \Be open-minded; listen to others.

-- \Don't take advantage of others.

-- \Don't blame others carelessly.

-3. RESPECT

-- \Treat others with respect; follow the Golden Rule.

-- \Be tolerant of differences

-- \Use good manners, not bad language.

-- \Be considerate of the feelings of others.

-- \Don't threaten, hit, or hurt anyone

-- \Deal peacefully with anger, insults, and disagreements.

-4. CARING

-- \Be kind.

-- \Be compassionate and show you care.

-- \Express gratitude.

-- \Forgive others.

-- \Help people in need.

-5. RESPONSIBILITY

-- \Do what you are supposed to do.

-- \Persevere: Keep on trying!

-- \Always do your best.

-- \Use self-control; be self-disciplined

-- \Think before you act consider the consequences.

-- \Be accountable for your choices

-6. CITIZENSHIP

-- \Do your share to make your school and community better.

-- \Cooperate.

-- \Stay informed; vote.

-- \Be a good neighbor

-- \Obey laws and rules.

-- \Respect authority.

-- \Protect the environment.

-Getting To and From School
+The Six Pillars of Character (Definitions for Young People)

+1. TRUSTWORTHINESS 2.
+FAIRNESS

+Be honest.
+Play by the rules.

+Don't deceive, cheat, or steal Take turns and share.

+Be reliable - do what you say Be open-minded; listen to others.

+you'll do

+Have the courage to do the right thing Don't take advantage of others.

+Be loyal - stand by your family, friends, Don't blame others carelessly.

+and country

+3. RESPECT 4.
+CARING

+Treat others with respect; follow the Be kind.

+Golden Rule.

+Be tolerant of differences Be compassionate and show you care.

+Use good manners, not bad Express gratitude.

+language.

+Be considerate of the feelings of Forgive others.

+others.

+Don't threaten, hit, or hurt any one Help people in need.

+Deal peacefully with anger, insults,

+and disagreements.

+5. RESPONSIBILITY 6.
+CITIZENSHIP

+Do what you are supposed to do.
+Do your share to make your school

+and

+community better.

+Persevere: Keep on trying!
+Cooperate.

+Always do your best.
+Stay informed; vote.

+Use self-control; be self-disciplined Be a good neighbor

+Think before you act - consider the Obey laws and rules.

+consequences.

+Be accountable for your choices Respect authority.

+Protect the environment.

+Getting to and from School